The Synapse Program

 SYNAPSE IN ACTION

 Lower School, Grades K–3.
-Students learn about their own identity and that of others, come to embrace their strengths and challenges, build relationships with one another, identify and regulate their emotions, celebrate the diversity in their community, and build awareness of historic and local social issues.
+Students learn about their own identity and that of others, come to embrace their strengths and challenges, build relationships with one another, identify and regulate their emotions, celebrate the differences in their community, and build awareness of historic and local social issues.

 Middle School, Grades 6–8.
 Students continue to explore identity, empathy, and the role of technology in their lives.
 They also examine systems of inequality, personal agency, and ways to be agents of change.